Frenchhorn006/OpenDS4All/opends4all-resources/opends4all-data-practices/README.md

 # Data Practices

-This set of resources on **data practices** is made available to OpenDS4All by [datapractices.org](https://datapractices.org) under the
+This set of resources on **data practices** is being made available to OpenDS4All by [datapractices.org](https://datapractices.org) under the
 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and contains knowledge from many experts and practitioners across the data ecosystem.